 Here we show the three types of Garage Remotes that you might have been issued.
 Also we show what battery they may use.

-When your battery gets low, the indicator light that shows when a button is pressed will blink.
-That shows it is time for a new battery.
+When your battery gets low, the indicator light that shows when a button is pressed will blink or flicker.
+That signifies it is time for a new battery.
+A steady light will show the battery is okay.

 Type-1